 LASIK should not be performed if chronic progressive corneal disorders (E.g. Keratoconus) are present.
 If the refraction of the patient is not stable, LASIK operation should not be carried out.
 Other eye diseases, where a LASIK should not be carried out, are Glaucoma (visual field loss) and symptomatic cataract.
 General diseases that preclude a LASIK operation are collagen vascular diseases, autoimmune disease and wound healing diseases.

-We would be happy if we can give you a first overview and our consultants will be happy to provide you further information.
+We would be happy if we can give you a first overview.
+This page is for informational purposes only.
+Our consultants will be happy to provide you further information.
 Your satisfaction is our most important concern.

 Everything for Your Beauty